gritcoding/pilot/scratch_gpio_projects/README.md

 between 27,a and the "-" side of the 3.3V power rail.
 * You should have 3 LEDs side by side.
-The pin numbers you need to use in ScratchGPIO are the following, in order: pin11, pin15, pin31. (the pin numbering follows no logic at all).
+The pin numbers you need to use in ScratchGPIO are the following, in order: pin11, pin15, pin31. (the pin numbering follows no logic at all.
+The assignments are in the Vilros Raspberry PI manual, page 158.
+The Pin# column indicates what ScratchGPIO expects - i.e. pin11 while as the second one indicates the labelling on the breakout board - i.e. GPIO17).
 * take a push button, and place on pins 28,e-30,e as well as 28,h-30,h.
 When pushing the button, contact will be made between bins 28,e and 30,e together, and similarly between 28,e and 30,e together.